 Caring for palm trees can be a fun and rewarding if you know what you are doing.
-I this article I am going to reveal my secrets to successful palm tree care.
+In this article I am going to reveal my secrets to successful palm tree care.
 I’ve learned them over the years working at the nursery and in my own garden.
-The key factors are: selecting the right palm, planting, watering, fertilizing, trimming and cold protection.
+The key factors are:

 It all starts with choosing the right tree for your garden.
 I can’t stress enough how important this step is.
 If you don’t pick the right palm, you will end up with a big problem.
 Think about appearance of the palm, the purpose and location in your yard, and cold tolerance of the tree.
 All these things are equally important.

 – Cold Tolerance of the palm.
 If you live in the tropical climate, don’t worry about it, anything will grow.
 But if you live in a colder state, you need to spend some time on research, because not every palm can survive in cold temperatures.
 How cold does it get in your area during winter?
 If this is your first time, I would suggest getting a low maintenance tree that grows in your area.
 Simple!
 If you do want a more exotic tree, do your homework.

 – Purpose and location.
 You probably already have some ideas of where you would like to plant your palm.
 Are you going to create an attractive focal point, or some kind of a border throughout the front yard?
 Or maybe you want to use it as a fence to divide the property line?
 Or just use it for some shade around the pool area.
 Whatever your goals are, each requires a different type of palm.